it21386954/IWT-Project/README.md

 3. **Food Database:** The system contains a comprehensive database of various food items with nutritional information (calories, macronutrients, vitamins, etc.).

-4. **Meal Tracking:** Users can track their daily meals and input the food items they consume, and the system will calculate the total calories and nutrients.

-5. **Progress Monitoring:** The system provides users with visual representations of their progress, such as charts and graphs, to help them understand their dietary trends and improvements.

-6. **Goal Setting:** Users can set specific health and fitness goals, such as weight loss, muscle gain, or maintenance, and the system will help them plan their meals accordingly.

-7. **Reminders and Notifications:** The system can send reminders and notifications to users to ensure they follow their diet plans consistently.

-8. **BMI Calculator:** An integrated BMI (Body Mass Index) calculator helps users assess their current health status and set realistic weight goals.
+4. **BMI Calculator:** An integrated BMI (Body Mass Index) calculator helps users assess their current health status and set realistic weight goals.

-9. **Tips and Recommendations:** The system can provide users with health tips, recipe suggestions, and dietary recommendations based on their goals and preferences.
+5. **Tips and Recommendations:** The system can provide users with health tips, recipe suggestions, and dietary recommendations based on their goals and preferences.

-10. **Data Privacy and Security:** The project ensures the confidentiality and security of user data through encryption and secure database management.

 **Benefits:**